Aristona/Phaser.Adventure-Capitalist/README.md

 **What**

-A basic clone of a game called Adventure Capitalist written in HTML5/Phaser.
+This is a basic clone of a game called Adventure Capitalist written in Phaser framework.

 **Why**

-Liked the game, wanted to create something similar in few hours.
+Liked the game and challenged myself to create something similar in few hours.
+I plan to make some improvements and use it as a base of my future idle games.

-**Usage**

-Install npm.
+**Install**

+Install `NPM` and run the following commands.

     npm install -g http-server
     npm install -g bower
     bower install
-    http-server
-    grunt watch
+    npm start

-Browse localhost:8080
+Browse `localhost:8080`.

+**Work**

+Grunt will watch the `js` folder and handle everything for you.

+**Future Plans**

+- Convert everything to Typescript.
+- Rely on es7 async/await instead of promises where applicable.
+- Add a DI Container and write tests.
+- Rely on Sass/Compass to create GUI on top of Canvas screen.
+- Add offline playability.
+- Write a backend server and store information on Redis.
+- Allow game to be played in mobile phones using Cordova/Crosswalk.
+- Add the rest of the game logic, such as Angel Investors, Shop, Upgrades, Managers etc.